Raytchellee/decentralized-identity-management-system/README.md

 ## 📦 Built With

-- **React** - Frontend framework for building the user interface.
+- **Next.js** - Frontend framework for building the user interface.
-- **Nest.js** - Node.js framework for scalable and maintainable server-side applications.
 - **Algorand** - Blockchain technology for managing DIDs.
 - **DID Protocol** - For decentralized identity management.
 - **Yarn** - Package manager for handling dependencies.